A forensic psychiatrist testifies that Bergdahl was suffering from numerous mental illnesses before he enlisted

 ’I made a horrible mistake’

-, Bergdahl teared up, apologizing to service members who searched for him after he deserted.
-Several of the searchers
+During his sentencing hearing testimony this week, Bergdahl teared up, apologizing to the service members who searched for him.

-"My words can't take away what people have been through," Bergdahl, 31, told an audience at his court-martial that spilled into an overflow room.
-"I am admitting I made a horrible mistake."
+“My words can’t take away what people have been through,” he said.
+“I am admitting I made a horrible mistake.”

 His lengthy testimony began after the presiding judge rejected his attorneys’ request to dismiss the case over President Trump’s criticism of him during his campaign for the White House.